jacekplonka/travel2/README.md

 # travel2

 A project of a travel agency website created to help me learn Python and Django.

-Currently under development.
+TODO:
+• RWD

 Requirements: <br>
 • Trips searching<br>